Ramxnan/SoftSensor.AI_ImageClassification_NLP/README.md

 using graphs, comparing true and predicted results.

 ## NLP Task
-Link_to_website , a website in which contains all the information about organs, tissue.
+Link_to_website [In pdf], a website in which contains all the information about organs, tissue.
 This knowledge is of extreme importance for pathologist.
 Make a dictionary using Natural language processing from this website such that each organ name should be the key, and contents present in the organs should be the vaule.